 - Millisecond resolution (with InfluxDb - microseconds resolution is supported too).

-- Can be scaled vertically and horizontally.
+- It can be scaled vertically and horizontally.

 - Runs on Linux or Windows;